Galenosheastone/Galenosheastone/README.md

 ### Beyond the bench

-When I'm not writing code or pipelines, I'm probably skiing, snowboarding, building Magic: The Gathering decks, or exploring Montana's backcountry.
+When I'm not writing code or pipelines, I'm probably skiing, snowboarding, building Magic: The Gathering decks, or in the backcountry.

 ---